dwyl/learn-elixir/README.md

 _demostrated_ to be ***incredibly efficient***! see: http://stackoverflow.com/questions/16779162/what-kind-of-virtual-machine-is-beam-the-erlang-vm
-+ Many tiny processes (_as opposed to "threads" which are more difficult to manage..._)
++ Many tiny processes (_as opposed to "threads" which are more difficult to manage_)
-+ Much better "_garbage collection_" than virtually any other "VM"
++ Much better "_garbage collection_" than virtually any other VM
 + ***Functional*** language with _dynamic_ typing
 + ***Immutable Data*** so "***State***" is ***always predictable***! <br />
 ![image](https://cloud.githubusercontent.com/assets/194400/22413420/8a538bc2-e6af-11e6-80fd-209deb887820.png) <br />